AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/marketo-measure-maintenance.md

 **Compare Machine Learning Model to Custom Model weighting (1x/quarter) (if applicable)**

-If you’re licensed for Bizible’s Custom Model, you also have data available from our Machine Learning Model (MLM) in Settings > Attribution Settings.
+If you’re licensed for Marketo Measure’s Custom Model, you also have data available from our Machine Learning Model (MLM) in Settings > Attribution Settings.
 The MLM calculates the importance of each stage using touchpoint data from your account, and may help you decide how to allocate attribution weight in your Custom Model.
 We recommend comparing the MLM to your Custom Model once a quarter, and discussing the implications of potential changes to your Custom Model with your SM.

-For more information about Bizible’s Machine Learning Model, check out [this article](/help/advanced-marketo-measure-features/custom-attribution-models/machine-learning-model-faq.md).
+For more information about Marketo Measure’s Machine Learning Model, check out [this article](/help/advanced-marketo-measure-features/custom-attribution-models/machine-learning-model-faq.md).